 We have been made righteous in Christ (Rm.
 8:1).
 That is precisely how imperfect people can have fellowship with a righteous God.
-Now, we walk in fellowship with God; and, the light of His presence exposing motives, impulses and deeds keeps us from stumbling.
+Now, we walk in fellowship with God; and the light of His presence exposing our motives, impulses and deeds keeps us from stumbling.

 Today, take time to thank, “Him who is able to keep you from stumbling, and to present you faultless before the presence of His glory with exceeding joy” (Jude 24).